 - To assist neighboring communities when their ambulances are not available

 All Squad members are certified by the State of New Jersey as Emergency Medical Technicians (EMTs).
-To achieve this distinction, we undergo a rigorous 200-hour training course and have to pass a demanding national test.
+To achieve this distinction, we undergo a rigorous 200-hour training course and have to pass a demanding New Jersey State test.
 We are trained in emergency care skills, including cardiopulmonary resuscitation, automated defibrillation, use of definitive airway adjuncts, oxygen therapy, first aid, splinting, assisting patients with certain medications, and lifting and moving patients.
 We are even taught how to deliver babies, and have exercised that skill on several occasions.

 We have an annual budget of over $200,000, but we never charge for our services.
 Our resources come from three sources: